-Sometimes furniture gets worn and dated and a little bit of DIY attitude can go a long way.
+Sometimes furniture is worn and dated and a little bit of DIY attitude goes a long way.
 Do pin and share to inspire others! ♥

 Up next, I’ll be sharing with you how to take these flea market finds and turn them into farmhouse decor.
 Head here to see!